shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 - PasThrottleCruise.lisp - calculate the pedal RPM and pedal Count.

 - PasThrottleCruise.qml -  The main app which reads the pedal count and exectues a really simple PAS system.

+- You need to set "App Settings"->"General"->"App to use" to "Custom User app" - then press the "Write app configuration" button

-- Then on your android phone when the Vesc app connects - a "App UI" tab will appear with the UI for this system
+- Then on your android phone when the Vesc app connects - a eventually (can take 30secs) "App UI" tab will appear with the UI for this system

 - Nothing will happen or work if your android Vesc app isn't running and connected to your Vesc controller.